matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 }
 ```

-After acceptance, it is likely for some disagreement about which push rules are
+After acceptance, it is likely for there to be disagreement about which push rules are
 implemented: legacy clients and homeservers may not yet have deprecated the
 `.m.rule.contains_display_name`, `.m.rule.contains_user_name`, and `.m.rule.roomnotif`
 push rules, while up-to-date clients and homeservers will support the